MEET THE OWNERS

 Prior to Ben’s direct involvement in the family business he had a career in Melbourne in corporate banking and finance, followed by a number of years as Sales Director in the information technology industry.

 In 2007 after a number of years as Managing Director of the Bartonvale Group of Companies, Ben negotiated the sale of his family retirement village business to Meridien/JP Morgan, Australia’s largest private retirement village operator, now called RetireAustralia.

 From 2008-2011 Ben was asked by RetireAustralia Directors to act as their consulting General Manager and to oversee all operational, sales and marketing components of their 12 acquired villages in SA, whilst at the same time driving and concluding a number of family residential development projects.

-Since 2011 Ben has acquired Langton Park and the Elms Retirement Estate, Bridgewater Lake and Westport Estate, and continues to develop these assets as part of the Martens and O'Brien families' long term commitment to the retirement industry.
+Since 2011 Ben has acquired and sold Langton Park and Bridgewater Lake.
+He also acquired The Elms Retirement Estate and Westport Estate, and continues to develop these assets as part of the Martens and O'Brien families' long term commitment to the retirement industry.

 Born and raised in London, Tom joined Shell International at their global London headquarters after completing his schooling.
 After working for some years in their international trading division, Shell moved Tom to take responsibility as a trading manager in a major division of the company in Singapore, in charge of the Asia Pacific region for the company.

 In 1997 Tom left Shell and moved to join Trafigura, the second largest independent commodity trader in the world, as one of the founding members of the business in the Far East.

 Over the last 14 years he helped the company grow into a significant force in the region and until recently held the position of MD for the company's Asia Pacific business, which includes oil, non-ferrous metals, coal and iron ore.
 The global turnover of the company in 2011 reached US $100billion with the Asian business accounting for approximately 30% of that.